CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

   root [optional]
       Label of the root build target.
 The GN build will start by loading the build file containing this target name.
 This defaults to "//:" which will cause the file //BUILD.gn to be loaded.
-Note that build_file_extension applies to the default case as well.

-      The command-line switch --root-target will override this value (see "gn help --root-target").

   script_executable [optional]
-      Path to specific Python executable or other interpreter to use in action targets and exec_script calls.
-By default GN searches the PATH for Python to execute these scripts.
+      Path to specific Python executable or potentially a different language interpreter that is used to execute scripts in action targets and exec_script calls.

-      If set to the empty string, the path specified in action targets and exec_script calls will be executed directly.

   secondary_source [optional]
       Label of an alternate directory tree to find input files.
 When searching